Temporary outdoor extension of licensed premise guidance and application

 All licensed premise staff must wear masks at all times.
 Face shields are not sufficient, per Health guidelines.
 Patrons must wear masks until they have been seated for service.Can we play music?

 Licensed premises who hold an annual entertainment license for inside the establishment may have background music indoors only.
 Live entertainment (for example, dancing, DJ, karaoke, and trivia) is not permitted at this time.
-An Advisory will be issued shortly on this matter.How far do the tables have to be?
+Read more about the Advisories issued by the Board.How far do the tables have to be?

 Tables must be at least six feet apart measured from table to table (not chairs), per State guidelines.How many customers can I have at each table?